RakaDoank/carbon-react-native/docs/docs/guides/accessing-color.md

 In those two examples above, the `support_error` token or the `yellow40` don't dynamically change across color scheme or theme like light or dark theme.
 You have to write your own logic for it.
 :::

-If you insist, [`ThemeContext`](../definitions/variables/ThemeContext.md) is also providing current color scheme system natively, which is `GRAY_10` or `GRAY_100` (White and Gray 90 will be included later).
+If you insist, [`ThemeContext`](../definitions/variables/ThemeContext.md) is also providing current color scheme system natively, which is `gray_10` or `gray_100`.
 This is below is an example how to import color token while still follow the current color scheme

 ```tsx
 import {